The Xtinguish Torch Fest

 Main Street Bridge by Franklin Mills Riveredge Park

 Presented by The Portage Foundation, the first Festival in the series is held in beautiful Downtown Kent!
 Beginning at 4:00 pm the festival will include art installations, food trucks, and live music with musical acts such as Hal Walker, Alex Bevan, the Chardon Polka Band, and more!

 A ‘Passing of the Torch’ ceremony will begin at 6:00 pm in Heritage Park and include community members, local officials, environmental groups, kayakers, and others.
-This ceremony will culminate with the unveiling and dedication of a commemorative relief as well as highlight the Cuyahoga River as a national Water Trail!
+This ceremony will culminate with the unveiling and dedication of a commemorative relief.

 The second stop on the Xtinguish Torch Fest